learning-at-home/hivemind/docs/user/acknowledgements.md

 We also want to reference several projects that have similar ideas in mind:

-* [BitTensor](https://github.com/opentensor/BitTensor) - a decentralized deep learning ecosystem with with incentive mechanism.
+* [BitTensor](https://github.com/opentensor/BitTensor) - a decentralized deep learning ecosystem with incentive mechanism.
 Like hivemind, but peers are getting rewarded for their contribution to other peers.
   _(note: as of 26.08.2020 the project is in the early stages development)_.
-* [GShard](https://arxiv.org/abs/2006.16668) - a paper by Dmitry Lepikhin et al that demonstrate the effectiveness of huge Mixture-of-Experts models on conventional hpc hardware.
+* [GShard](https://arxiv.org/abs/2006.16668) - a paper by Dmitry Lepikhin et al. that demonstrate the effectiveness of huge Mixture-of-Experts models on conventional hpc hardware.
 Those guys train models 4 times the size of GPT-3 on thousands of TPUv3.
 * Also doing research in decentralized deep learning?
 Let us know!